didicodeX/didicodeX/README.md

 He/Him

 ## ⚡ Fun fact
-Before diving into web development, I coded in C, C++, and C# — and I still love experimenting with new tech stacks on the side!
+Before diving into web development, I coded in C++, and C# — and I still love experimenting with new tech stacks on the side!

 ---